cjavilla-stripe/checkout-workshop/steps/00-add-products.md

 At this point, you've experimented with Payment Links and know they are a great option for selling a single flavor.
-But your sister is bummed that she can't unleash her creative inner child and start selling more flavors like Chocolate Hazelnut 🍫, funfetti 🌈, and Tiramisu 🍥!
+But your sister is bummed that she can't unleash her creative inner child and start selling more flavors like Chocolate Hazelnut 🍫, Funfetti 🌈, and Tiramisu 🍥!

 You know that you need to create some products in Stripe, but rather than creating each by hand, you'll want to make this a little faster.